marsfoundation/sparklend-conduits/README.md

 ## Technical Assumptions

-1. As with most MakerDAO contracts, non standard token implementations are assumed to not be supported.
+As with most MakerDAO contracts, non standard token implementations are assumed to not be supported.
 As examples, this includes tokens that:
    - Do not have a decimals field or have more than 18 decimals.
    - Do not revert and instead rely on a return value.
    - Implement fee on transfer.
    - Include rebasing logic.
    - Implement callbacks/hooks.
-2. It is assumed that the only token to be supported is the interest-bearing savings version of DAI under the new brand codenamed sNST.

 ## Testing